albar965/littlenavmap-manual/en/MAPDISPLAY.md

 The text `Position` is replaced with an object name if an airport, navaid or userpoint is at the clicked position.

-A user-defined flight plan position is added to the plan if no airport or navaid is near the clicked point.
+An user-defined flight plan position is added to the plan if no airport or navaid is near the clicked point.

-A userpoint is converted to a user-defined flight plan position if added to the plan.
+An userpoint is converted to an user-defined flight plan position if added to the plan.

 #### ![Append Position to Flight Plan](../images/icons/routeadd.png "Append Position to Flight Plan") Append Position to Flight Plan {#append-position-to-flight-plan}